Chromatic splitting for the $K(2)$-local sphere at $p=2$: Recollections from homotopy theory

-\begin{rem} The basic relations of (\ref{eq:the-basic-rels}) come as exotic extensions in any Adams-Novikov Spectral Sequence.
+The basic relations of (\ref{eq:the-basic-rels}) come as exotic extensions in any Adams-Novikov Spectral Sequence.
 Using the standard calculations of \cite{MRW} or even Table 2 of \cite{ravnovice}, it is an exercise to compute the $BP$-based Adams-Novikov Spectral Sequence for $V(0)$ and $V(0) \wedge V(0)$ in a small range.
 The following two charts display the $E_\infty$-pages for $V(0)$ and $V(0) \wedge V(0)$ respectively.
 The charts display additive extensions, $\eta$-multiplications, and $\nu$-multiplications.
-A vertical line denotes multiplication by $2$.
-Notice that, in particular, we must have $d_3(v_1^2) = \eta^3$.
+A vertical line denotes an exotic multiplication by $2$.
+An important differential in the Adams-Novikov Spectral Sequence for $V(0)$ is $d_3(v_1^2) = \eta^3$ (Theorem 5.13 (a) \cite{ravnovice}).
+This differential will appear often in this paper.